Perfecting The Art Of Intranet Search

 Organizations are often filled with acronyms that have been created over time, which can take a while to get to grips with especially for new employees.
 Some organizations use acronyms as part of their intranet content tagging strategy, this approach can work well but only if all intranet users are aware of the acronyms or have convenient access to a wiki containing their descriptions.

-Interestingly, research by Paul H. Cleverly and Simon Burnett attribute 62% of dissatisfaction with enterprise search to non-technical factors such as information quality and search literacy.
+Interestingly, research attributes 62% of dissatisfaction with enterprise search to non-technical factors such as information quality and search literacy.
 This study sheds a light on some of the contingencies necessary for great intranet search, which brings us to the next question, what can we do to improve intranet search?

 Image Source: Pexels